welaika/wordless/readme.txt

 4. `cd wp-content/themes/mybrandnewtheme`
 5. `yarn install`

-Now you have all you need to start developing 💻; just be sure to be in your theme directory and run
+Now you have all you need to start developing 💻; just be sure you are in your theme directory and run

-`yarn run server`
+`yarn server`

 webpack, php server and your browser will automatically come up and serve your needs :)